quochuyhl99/Pokedex/README.md

 # Setting up the Repository
 To get started with this project, simply pull the repository and import the project into Android Studio.
 From there, deploy the project to an emulator or device.

+Note:
-The project use free API from: https://pokeapi.co/
+- The project use free API from: https://pokeapi.co.
-No need to get API key.
+- No need to get API key.
 For more detail please visit to: https://pokeapi.co/docs/v2#pokemon

 # Pokedex App Design Document